DIRECTDataset/DIRECTFeedback/README.md

 We publish the whole validation and test set.
 The training set is published in parts (around 50% of the original data).

 ## Rectify Model
-We provide our whole model specifically finetuned for the task of feedback generation at [HuggingFace](https://huggingface.co/etri-lirs/t5-base-rc-feedback) This model was trained on the entire train set as given in brackets above.
+We provide our Rectify model, specifically finetuned for the task of feedback generation using the DIRECT-F data, at [Rectify Model](https://huggingface.co/etri-lirs/t5-base-rc-feedback) This model was trained on the entire train set as given in brackets above.

 #### Test the model
 ```